Types of Pet Business Insurance

-Five coverages vitally important to the every pet groomer.
+Five coverages are vitally important to every pet groomer.

 - Professional Liability: protects against errors and omissions related to grooming operations

-- Animal Bailee: protects against an animal who may suffer from injury or worse in your care.
+- Animal Bailee protects against an animal who may suffer from an injury or worse in your care.

 - Mobile Pet grooming Equipment: protects the equipment essential to running your business.